pvlbzn/mlog/README.md

 `mlog` has two crucial settings for data layer usage: `interval` and `iteration`.
-`interval` defines how often `mlog` will call its procedures to track user's activity. `iteration` defines how oftem `mlog` will write collected data from a memory into a database.
+`interval` defines how often `mlog` will call its procedures to track user's activity. `iteration` defines how often `mlog` will write collected data from a memory into a database.
 Both are measured in seconds.

-If `interval = 5`, and `iteration = 60`, which we can interpret as: "Hey, `mlog`, capture my activity each 5 secods, store this data in memory and each 60 seconds dump my data into the database.".
+If `interval = 5`, and `iteration = 60`, which we can interpret as: "Hey, `mlog`, capture my activity each 5 seconds, store this data in memory and each 60 seconds dump my data into the database.".

 At minimum user, per `Container`, uses one `Block` with one active `Window`.
-Which can be readed as: "User uses one window of some application per a given time block".
+Which can be read as: "User uses one window of some application per a given time block".

 That how data log looks like with debugging mode: